Setting up network policies for a Sophos XG controller

 Final checks and operational tips

-- Document the minimal firewall configuration.
+- Document the minimal firewall config.
 Keep a named backup after you finish.

 - Label switch ports so future changes do not break the management VLAN.

-- If long-term AP management is a goal, consider moving APs to Sophos Central for easier lifecycle updates.
+- If long-term AP management matters, move APs to Sophos Central for easier lifecycle updates.
 That is the current Sophos direction for many APX models.